typemill/docs/01-getting-started/02-settings.md

 # Settings

-TYPEMILL provides detailed settings and you have access to nearly all settings in the author panel.
+TYPEMILL provides detailed settings, and you have access to nearly all settings in the author panel.
 You will find everything in the `settings` tab:

 * System settings
 * Theme settings